Urogynaecology Clinic

 • Pelvic floor physiotherapy is helpful for women with pelvic floor disorders such as prolapse and urinary incontinence.
 It may be possible for you to attend a physiotherapist locally while you wait for your appointment.

-• Some lifestyle changes can also be useful for women with prolapse/urinary incontinence; weight reduction, smoking cessation, cutting down on caffeinated and fizzy drinks, management of constipation.
+• Some lifestyle changes can also be useful for women with prolapse/urinary incontinence to include weight reduction, smoking cessation, cutting down on caffeinated and fizzy drinks and management of constipation.

 British Society of Urogynaecology - https://bsug.org.uk/